-Space in ikebana or kado (the Japanese style of flower arranging) is seen as something either to be preserved or created.
+In ikebana or kado (the Japanese style of flower arranging), space is seen as something either to be preserved or created.
 It is not something to be filled up, like western style floristry.

 The negative space in ikebana arrangements helps you feel calm because it:

-- provides breathing space for the viewer so the floral design does not feel excessive or overly cluttered.
+- provides breathing space for the viewer so the arrangement does not feel excessive or overly cluttered.
 Unlike western floristry, it does not strive to fill up all empty spaces.
 As a result, it slows down the busy mind and allows the viewer to calm down and be present.

-- leads the viewer to focus on the important parts of an arrangement.
+- leads the viewer to become connected with nature while focusing on the important parts of an arrangement.
 When there is negative space, the main elements of the arrangement become more apparent.
-For instance your eye begins to follow the natural curve of a branch.
-You become connected with nature displayed in the arrangement.
+For instance one’s eye begins to follow the natural curve of a branch.
+And the viewer is gradually being led to “engage” with nature as it is being represented in the arrangement.